 You're then asked to log in.
 Enter the user name and password you were assigned (initially, these are both "ADMIN").
 Click the "show password" button toggle between displaying the password in plain text or as "*****".
 You can also choose the database you wish to run reports for; the list shows which ones you can access once you enter your user name.
 You can change to a different database any time by choosing the Open Database function from the File menu.
 The login dialog has a link to the Setup dialog.
 This is useful if you need to change something about the Stonefield Query setup before logging in.
 This link is only available if you log in as an administrator.

 The Reports Explorer appears next.
-You can select an existing report and print or preview it, or create a new report if you are using a Report Designer license; see the tutorials for examples of how to do both.
+You can select an existing report and print or preview it, or create a new report if you are using a license other than Basic; see the tutorials for examples of how to do both.

 If there are any news announcements about Stonefield Query, the News dialog appears showing you the latest announcement.
 You can also check for news at any time using the News function in the Help menu or in the Help tab of the ribbon.
 If you don't want Stonefield Query to check for news when it starts up, turn off the Check for news items at startup setting in the Options dialog or check the Don't show this dialog again setting at the bottom of the news dialog.